Skip to main content

 Idaho

-Modified comparative negligence, commonly referred to as the 50% rule, is applied to Idaho personal injury cases involving physical injuries, damage to property, or wrongful death due to negligence or gross negligence.
+Modified comparative negligence, commonly called the 50% rule, applies to Idaho personal injury cases involving physical injuries, damage to property, or wrongful death due to negligence or gross negligence.
 If the court determines the injured party is 50% or more responsible, there is a complete bar to recovery.

-But the injured party may recover damages so long as the court determines they are 49% or less at fault for their injuries.
-The amount of damages the court can award are reduced in proportion to the injured party’s degree of fault.
+However, the injured party may recover damages if the court determines they are 49% or less at fault for their injuries.
+The amount of damages the court can award is reduced in proportion to the injured party’s degree of fault.

 Applicable Law: Idaho Code § 6-801